-Applications are invited for a 14-month Postdoctoral Research Fellow post at the School of Geography & Sustainable Development at the University of St Andrews, to work on the project Uncovering the Mechanisms of Migratory Bird Navigation with Big Data Analytics, funded by the Leverhulme Trust.
+We are looking for candidates for a 14-month Postdoctoral Research Fellow post in Spatial Data Science.
+The post is located at the School of Geography & Sustainable Development at the University of St Andrews, to work on the project Uncovering the Mechanisms of Migratory Bird Navigation with Big Data Analytics, funded by the Leverhulme Trust.

-Post will start on 3 January 2019 or as soon as possible thereafter.
+Post will start on 1 September 2019 or as soon as possible thereafter.
+Duration: 14 months.

 For more information email firstname.lastname@example.org.